cisagov/ScubaGear/baselines/defender.md

-team of Cybersecurity and Infrastructure Security Agency (CISA) experts, CISA thanks the following federal agencies and private sector organizations that provided input during the development of the Secure Cloud Business Application’s security configuration baselines in response to Section 3 of [Executive Order 14028, *Improving the Nation’s Cybersecurity*](https://www.federalregister.gov/documents/2021/05/17/2021-10460/improving-the-nations-cybersecurity):
+team of Cybersecurity and Infrastructure Security Agency (CISA) experts, CISA thanks the following federal agencies and private sector organizations that provided input during the development of the Secure Cloud Business Application's security configuration baselines in response to Section 3 of [Executive Order 14028, *Improving the Nation's Cybersecurity*](https://www.federalregister.gov/documents/2021/05/17/2021-10460/improving-the-nations-cybersecurity):

 - The MITRE Corporation